Soyuz 7K-OK No.1

 Soyuz 7K-OK No.1 was an uncrewed spacecraft of the Soyuz programme, originally intended to perform a rendezvous maneouvre with Kosmos 133 (Soyuz 7K-OK No.2).
-After the Kosmos 133 mission failed, the rocket was moved to the launch pad on 12 December 1966 and scheduled to launch on 14 December 1966, 11:00 GMT.
+After the Kosmos 133 mission failed, the rocket was moved to the launch pad on 12 December 1966 and scheduled to launch on 14 December 1966, 11:00 UTC.
+The launch was aborted when one of the boosters failed to ignite.
+As ground crews worked on the now grounded rocket, the launch escape system unexpectedly activated, ejecting the descent module.
+The exhaust of the escaping capsule started a fire, leading to explosions that destroyed the rocket, severely damaged the launch pad, and directly killing one person.
+Two more would be killed while cleaning up the aftermath of the disaster.

 Launch

 At ignition, one of the strap-on boosters failed to start and so an automatic command shut down the core stage and remaining strap-ons.
 Launch personnel began safing the booster in preparation to take it down from the pad for examination.
 About 27 minutes after the aborted launch, the launch escape system (LES) suddenly activated.
 The Soyuz descent module was blasted free of the stack and touched down at 400 m from the pad 31.
 Meanwhile, the exhaust from the LES caught the third stage of the booster on fire.
 Flames began curling down the side of the booster as launch personnel ran for cover.
 After a few minutes, the core stage and strap-ons exploded, completely destroying the entire launch vehicle and causing major damage to LC-31.
 One person on the ground was killed and the pad was not used again for seven months following the disaster.